Table of contents

 Features

-1. Integration with other AWS services for enhanced functionality: Aurora integrates seamlessly with a wide range of other AWS services.
-This allows healthcare organizations to unlock additional functionalities, like data analytics or machine learning.
-However, leveraging these integrations might require additional setup and expertise in those specific AWS services.
+3. Integration with other AWS services for better functionality: Aurora integrates with a wide range of other AWS services.
+This allows healthcare organizations to access data analytics and machine learning tools.

 Security and Compliance